 When seeking Esterbrook pens out in the world, this is the sort that most often appears.
 It was the final development of a series of changes made to the previous “Dollar” pens the company had made in the US since about 1934, and it was a corker.
 While the higher ranked pen-makers offered more expensive pens using more exotic materials, the Esterbrook Js were vastly popular for the combination of affordability, sturdiness, and versatility.
 The washer-style clip is a lot less likely to drop off in normal use than the tabbed clips more commonly used in low-cost pens.
 The plastic is astonishingly resistant to scratches, and in most cases in patterned to conceal them.
 The points can be swapped out, meaning that a change of inclination or an error in handling didn’t necessitate a new pen or a trip to the repairman.

-I mentioned previously that the J was the end of a series of changes.
-The earliest pens which are nearly Js start appearing in 1941, bearing clips unlike the previous models and of the same general shape as the J proper, and including such non-standard things as ink windows in the section and piston fillers (which several sources refer to as “twist fillers” based merely on the action to run the piston and local usage).
-From 1944 to 1948 there was a pen which is known as a “Transitional J”, which mainly lacks the tail jewel that marks the standard J pens.
-Thus, the dates below for production can, by an expansive mind, be considered overly restrictive.
+I mentioned previously that the J was the end of a series of changes, although the various steps in that series were in fact also called J series pens by Esterbrook; the differences between the well-known 1948 pattern and what went before are such that the collecting community has set up sub-classes called “Early” and “Transitional”.
+The “Early Js” start appearing in 1941, bearing clips unlike the previous models and of the same general shape as the fully-evolved J, and including such non-standard things as ink windows in the section and piston fillers (which several sources refer to as “twist fillers” based merely on the action to run the piston and local usage).
+The “Transitional J” appeared from 1944 to 1948, and mainly lacks the tail jewel that marks the standard J pens; at the start of the run, they also had a different cap jewel.

 Point: Interchangible “Re-New” points.